 As indicated by the reliability arrow, the various types of human hybrids listed at right occupy a continuum between fact and myth.
 Some, such as pig × human or cow × human are closer to fact.
-Others, at the other end of the spectrum, such as bear × human and horse × cat lie closer to myth.
+Others, at the other end of the spectrum, such as bear × human and human × goose can perhaps best be interpreted as myth.

 Human Origins: Are we hybrids?